Strike Back: Legacy

-Strike Back: Legacy, as it is known in the United Kingdom is a ten-part British-American action television serial, and serves as the fifth series of Strike Back.
+Strike Back: Legacy, as it is known in the United Kingdom is a ten-part British action television serial, and serves as the fifth series of Strike Back.
 The main cast of the series includes Philip Winchester, Sullivan Stapleton, Robson Green, Michelle Lukes, Milauna Jackson and Michelle Yeoh.
 The series, which continues the actions of the military intelligence unit Section 20, shows the team initially working to rescue the daughter of the British Ambassador in Thailand, but later the situation escalates when the plot was orchestrated by Office 39, a North Korean crime syndicate working to goad North Korea into conflict with the West.

 Production began in early 2014.
 Midway through, production was halted for six months when Stapleton suffered a head injury; production halted to allow Stapleton's complete recovery as the cast are required to be in peak physical condition.
 Filming took place across Thailand and Hungary.
 The series premiered on 3 June 2015 on Sky1 in the United Kingdom, and would later premiere on Cinemax in the United States on 31 July.
 Strike Back: Legacy received generally positive reviews from television critics.
 Legacy was originally marketed as the final season of the series, until it was renewed for a sixth series on 8 December 2016.